getify/Functional-Light-JS/ch3.md

 This calls the `foo` function, and has the result of passing in three values `1`, `2`, and `3`.
 But functions are automatically curried in Haskell, which means each value goes in as a separate curried-call.
 The JS equivalent of that would look like `foo(1)(2)(3)`, which is the same style as the `curry(..)` I presented above.

-**Note:** In Haskell, `foo (1,2,3)` is not passing in those 3 values as three separate arguments, but a tuple as a single argument.
+**Note:** In Haskell, `foo (1,2,3)` is not passing in those 3 values at once as three separate arguments, but a tuple (kinda like a JS array) as a single argument.
 To work, `foo` would need to be altered to handle a tuple in that argument position.
-As far as I can tell, there's no way to call `foo` only once and pass all three arguments.
-Each argument gets its own curried-call.
+As far as I can tell, there's no way in Haskell to pass all three arguments separately with just one function call; each argument gets its own curried-call.
 Of course, the presence of multiple calls is opaque to the Haskell developer, but it's a lot more syntactically obvious to the JS developer.

-For these reasons, I think the earlier `curry(..)` that I demonstrated is a faithful adaptation.
+For these reasons, I think the earlier `curry(..)` that I demonstrated is a faithful adaptation, or what I might call "strict currying".

 However, it's important to note that there's a looser definition used in most popular JavaScript FP libraries.